anarchy-ai/LLM-VM/README.md

 * **Implicit Agents 🔧🕵️:** *The Anarchy LLM-VM can be set up to use external tools through our agents such as **REBEL** just by supplying tool descriptions!*

-* **Inference Optimization 🚄:** *The Anarchy LLM-VM is optimized from agent level all the way to assembly on known LLM architectures to get the most bang for your buck.
-With state of the art batching, sparse inference and quantization, distillation, and multi-level colocation, we aim to provide the fastest framework available.*
+* **Inference Optimization 🚄:** *The Anarchy LLM-VM is optimized from the agent level all the way to assembly on known LLM architectures to get the most bang for your buck.
+With state-of-the-art batching, sparse inference and quantization, distillation, and multi-level colocation, we aim to provide the fastest framework available.*

-* **Task Auto-Optimization 🚅:** *The Anarchy LLM-VM will analyze your use cases for repetative tasks where it can activate student-teacher distillation to train a super-efficient small model from a larger more general model without loosing accuracy.
+* **Task Auto-Optimization 🚅:** *The Anarchy LLM-VM will analyze your use cases for repetitive tasks where it can activate student-teacher distillation to train a super-efficient small model from a larger more general model without losing accuracy.
 It can furthermore take advantage of data-synthesis techniques to improve results.*

-* **Library Callable 📚:** *We provide a library that can be used from any python codebase directly.*
+* **Library Callable 📚:** *We provide a library that can be used from any Python codebase directly.*

 * **HTTP Endpoints 🕸️:** *We provide an HTTP standalone server to handle completion requests.*

-* **Live Data Augmentation 📊:** (ROADMAP) *You will be able to provide a live updating data-set and the Anarchy LLM-VM will **fine-tune** your models or work with a **vector DB** to provide up-to-date information with citations*
+* **Live Data Augmentation 📊:** (ROADMAP) *You will be able to provide a live updating data set and the Anarchy LLM-VM will **fine-tune** your models or work with a **vector DB** to provide up-to-date information with citations*

-* **Web Playground 🛝:** (ROADMAP) *You will be able to run the Anarchy LLM-VM and test it's outputs from the browser.*
+* **Web Playground 🛝:** (ROADMAP) *You will be able to run the Anarchy LLM-VM and test its outputs from the browser.*

 * **Load-Balancing and Orchestration ⚖️:** (ROADMAP) *If you have multiple LLMs or providers you'd like to utilize, you will be able to hand them to the Anarchy LLM-VM to automatically figure out which to work with and when to optimize your uptime or your costs*